-What are the best games like Left 4 Dead and Payday 2?
+What are the best games like Left 4 Dead?
 Having a group of friends alongside you can make even bad games bearable, so when a game is great in the first place, you can end up with something truly memorable.
-Co-op is one thing, but there’s a certain elusive subgenre – arguably codified by Valve’s 2008 shooter Left 4 Dead – that just scratches an itch other co-operative games can’t.
+Co-op is one thing, but there’s a certain elusive subgenre – arguably codified by Valve’s 2008 shooter Left 4 Dead – that just scratches an itch other cooperative games can’t.

-Usually featuring teams of up to four players, complimentary classes with varied abilities and skill trees, and sporadic hordes of some horror or other trying to ruin your day, these games all share similar DNA.
-‘Left-likes’, ‘Dead-likes’, and ‘4-likes’ are three descriptors literally no-one has ever used before and will never use again because they’re all terrible, but you probably get what we’re talking about by now.
+Usually featuring teams of up to four players, complimentary classes with varied abilities and skill trees, and sporadic hordes of some horror or other trying to ruin your day, these games all share similar DNA, and some of which are still regarded as some of the best PC games ever.
+‘Left-likes’, ‘Dead-likes’, and ‘4-likes’ are three descriptors literally no one has ever used before and will never use again because they’re all terrible, but you probably get what we’re talking about by now.

 If you’ve had your fill of genre mainstays, it can be hard to find others to scratch the itch, but we’ve got your itchy back, like a giant back-scratcher made of words.
-So, choose your classes, your loadouts, your flavour of horde, and, for goodness sake, do your best to keep your medic alive.
-Here’s our picks for the very best games like Left 4 Dead and Payday 2 on PC.
+So, choose your classes, your loadouts, and your flavor of horde, and, for goodness’ sake, do your best to keep your medic alive.
+Here are our picks for the very best games like Left 4 Dead on PC.

-Here are the best games like Left 4 Dead and Payday 2 on PC:
+Here are the best games like Left 4 Dead:

 Deep Rock Galactic

-Landing somewhere between the co-operative teamwork of Left 4 Dead and Payday 2, and the fully-destructible environments of Minecraft, Deep Rock Galactic sees you and up to three friends playing as (and savour this sentence, as it doesn’t come up every day) mining space dwarves.
+Landing somewhere between the cooperative teamwork of Left 4 Dead and Payday 2, and the fully destructible environments of Minecraft, Deep Rock Galactic sees you and up to three friends playing (and savor this sentence, as it doesn’t come up every day) mining space dwarves.
 Each mission has you delve deep into subterranean caves rife with hostile alien flora and fauna, and it’s up to your team to mine precious minerals and complete objectives, before performing a tense and dangerous exfiltration.
 The more dwarves that make it out alive, the greater the rewards, which you can then spend on character and equipment upgrades.

 It’s hard to pin down exactly what makes Deep Rock Galactic so special, as it’s very much more than the sum of its parts.
 Four wildly different, complimentary classes with a minecart full of different upgrades means tons of variety, but there’s a level of detail, polish, and imagination poured into every facet.
 There’s also a bar you can drink and dance in between missions.
 Did we mention space dwarves?